-If there is bromate in the water supply, you can reduce exposure by using another source for water.
+If bromate is in the water supply, you can reduce exposure by using another source for water.
 It is not clear if commercial home water treatment systems effectively remove bromate.
+The Environmental Protection Agency (EPA) requires that water be tested for bromate.